Bradley-db/IRDM2016-TimeSeriesForecasting/README.md

 This is the code for UCL IRDM2016 Group Project (Deep Learning for Time Series Forecasting).

-Group members include TianyuCui, MengYuan and RuiXu.
+Group members include Tianyu Cui, Meng Yuan and Rui Xu.